nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 **Ref** | **Value**                                               | **Explanation**
 ------ | -----------------------------------------                | --------------------------------------------
 2.1    | &lt;global configuration anchor file&gt; or &lt;URL&gt;  | Global configuration anchor file container
-2.2    | 	<security server owner's member class> *E.g.*  *GOV-government*; *COM - commercial*             | Member class of the Security Server's owner
+2.2    | 	<Security Server owner's member class> *E.g.*  *GOV-government*; *COM - commercial*             | Member class of the Security Server's owner
-2.3    | &lt;security server owner register code&gt;              | Member code of the Security Server's owner
+2.3    | &lt;Security Server owner register code&gt;              | Member code of the Security Server's owner
-2.4    | &lt;choose security server identificator name&gt;        | Security server's code
+2.4    | &lt;choose Security Server identificator name&gt;        | Security Server's code

 Note (1): The global configuration provider's download URL and TCP port 80 must be reachable from the Security Server Sidecar network.

-Note (2): Reference items 2.1 - 2.3 are provided to the Security Server owner by the X-Road central server's administrator.
+Note (2): Reference items 2.1 - 2.3 are provided to the Security Server owner by the X-Road Central Server's administrator.

 Note (3): The Security Server member code usually refers to the organization's business code, although there can be other conventions depending on the X-Road governing authority's rules.

 Note (4): The Security Server code uniquely identifies the Security Server in an X-Road instance.
-X-Road instance's governing authority may dictate rules how the code should be chosen.
+X-Road instance's governing authority may dictate rules on how the code should be chosen.

 ## 4.3 Configuration
 To perform the initial configuration, open the address
 ```
 https://SECURITYSERVER:<ui-port>/
 ```
-in a Web browser (**reference data: 1.2**).
+in a web browser (**reference data: 1.2**).
 To log in, use the account name and password chosen during the installation (**reference data: 1.5; 1.6**).
 Upon first log-in, the system asks for the following information.
 - The global configuration anchor file (**reference data: 2.1**).